markjang123/socian/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Socian is a clone of bandcamp, a site where fans can explore their favorite music artists and directly support them.
+It utilizes the following technologies:
+# Frontend:
+  * React
+  * Redux
+  * SCSS
+  * JQuery
+# Backend:

-* Ruby version
+  * Ruby on Rails

-* System dependencies
+  * Postgresql
+  * Amazon Web Services S3

+ ## Features
-* Configuration
+  * User Authentication

-* Database creation
+    * demo login
+  * Artist Profile Page
+    * tabs for different components

+ ## Coming soon
-* Database initialization
+  * Search functionality

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * Music player

-* ...
+  * User Follows